-Helmets need to be sized bigger especially if you are going to install hinges or servo motors inside.
-Our models are mostly scaled for a 6 foot tall 3D avatar but because we followed the proportions of a CGI model to avoid a bubble head look, in most cases, you can increase the scale by 5 ~ 10%.
-The following test will get you the right size so that your helmet will fit perfectly.
+When it comes to Iron Man helmets, it's essential to size them up since they usually require hinges or servo motors inside.
+Our models are typically scaled for a 6-foot-tall 3D avatar, but we follow the proportions of a CGI model to avoid a bubble head look.
+In most cases, you can increase the scale by 2 to 5% to get the right size.
+The following test will help you achieve the perfect fit for your helmet.

-Once you scale the helmet to your size, you can use that helmet as a guide for future helmets.
-Simply open up another helmet that you need to scale and put it next to the "perfect fitting" helmet.
-Use the "perfect fitting" helmet as a guide to scale up/down the other helmet to the same size.
+Once you've scaled the helmet to your size, you can use it as a reference for future helmets.
+Simply import the new helmet file that you need to scale and place it at the origin of the helmet which is already scaled and use it as a guide to scale the new helmet up or down to the same size.

 Happy printing!
-Please let us know if you you have any questions.
+Don't hesitate to contact us if you have any questions.